haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 Secretive generates keys inside the Secure Enclave, the same hardware chip that guards Touch ID and Apple Pay.
 The private key never exists on disk or in process memory, and there's no export button, even for you.
 When something wants a signature, it has to ask the enclave, and the enclave asks you for Touch ID or Apple Watch approval first.
 The enclave trusts nobody, which I respect.

 That changes the threat model.
-Malware can't steal a key it can't read.
-The best it can do is request a signature, and an unexpected approval prompt is a pretty good alarm bell.
-A stolen laptop yields nothing usable.
-And since each machine's key lives and dies in that machine's enclave, revoking the key for a laptop I sold is a one-line change instead of a fire drill.
+Malware can't steal a key it can't read, so the worst it can do is trigger a Touch ID prompt I wasn't expecting, which is its own alarm bell.
+If I lose the laptop, its not a big deal as the key is still sealed inside it.
+Revoking a key for a laptop I sold only requires that I delete a line from `allowed_signers`, not a fire drill.

 > [!IMPORTANT]
 > That alarm bell only rings if you check "Requires Authentication" when you create the key in Secretive.
 You can't change it later, only create a new key.
 Without it, the enclave signs silently for any process running as you, which defeats most of the point.
 And when Secretive prompts you, it offers to keep the approval active for a period of time.
 During that window, signing is silent too.
 Keep it short.